-Androscoggin Valley Soil and Water Conservation District has received funding from the USDA Natural Resources Conservation Service Environmental Quality Incentive Program Agreement #68-1218-13-17 to offer "The Andy Valley Successful Farmer".
+Androscoggin Valley Soil and Water Conservation District received funding from the USDA Natural Resources Conservation Service Environmental Quality Incentive Program Agreement #68-1218-13-17 to offer "The Andy Valley Successful Farmer".
 For beginning farmers, in business under ten years, there are many opportunities available through the Befginner Farmers Resource Network.
 Check this site out: http://www.umaine.edu/beginning-farmer-resource-network/.

 Professional Development Workshop

-Maine Earth Smart Greenhouse Gas Emissions Reduction Project is funded through a grant with SARE.
-February 24, 2014 a Professional Develoment Workshop will be held for those providing services to farmers.
+Maine Greenhouse Gas Emissions Reduction Project was funded through a grant with SARE.
+February 24, 2014 a Professional Develoment Workshop was held for those providing services to farmers.

-Nomination petitions were received from Edward Carter of Richmond and Benjamin Dearnley of Bowdoinham for the one open position for the Androscoggin Valley Soil and Water Conservation District's Board of Supervisors.
+Nomination petitions are available for the one open position for the Androscoggin Valley Soil and Water Conservation District's Board of Supervisors.

 Election Superintendent Jane Heikkinen announced at recent Board of Supervisors meeting, "Petitions to nominate a candidate are available.
 Any wishing to run for election must contact the District Office at 207-753-9400 ext 400 to receive the necessary form.
 The Nomination Petition form must be returned with at least 25 registered voters residing in Androscoggin or Sagadahoc Counties by October 10th.
 Ballots will be made available by October 17 and must be returned no later than 4 p.m. on Friday, November 14th.
 Ballot votes will be counted on November 20, 2014."
 The election to this position involves a commitment of service for three years beginning January 1, 2015.